-Our mission is to create prosperity for North Carolina through programs and partnerships focused on agriculture, food and nutrition, and 4-H youth development.
+NC State Extension transforms science into everyday solutions for North Carolinians through programs and partnerships focused on agriculture and food, health and nutrition, and 4-H youth development.

 KEY FACTS & FIGURES

 Extension is the largest non-formal educational outreach organization in the 17-campus UNC system.

 - 101 local centers – an office in every county and with the Eastern Band of Cherokee

 - 19,000+ educational programs

 - 3.1M annual visitors to Extension websites